OpenOLAT/OpenOLAT-docs/sites/manual_user/docs/area_modules/Curriculum_Management.md

 ## Create curriculum

-First, a curriculum must be created as the top level.
-Curriculum elements can then be subordinate to this.
+First, a curriculum must be created in the "Curriculum Browser" tab as the top level.

 ![Neues Curriculum erstellen](assets/Curriculum_erstellen.png)